It Is No Longer I That Do It

 For Paul the converted man, Paul the Christian, he understood himself to possess a new nature—and indeed, he understood himself to be his new nature.
 But his old flesh still remained with him, still serving sin, and it would still bring him again into captivity to sin, if it could.
 And this spiritual warfare would be his ongoing internal struggle for the remainder of his life in this world.
 And so he would be always praying for its removal, and always thanking God through Jesus Christ his Lord, that one day he shall be delivered of it.

-Yes, we do struggle gainst our dead-but-still-fighting sinful nature within us.
-We do sometimes (and sometimes often) cry out this same conversion prayer, “O wretched man that I am! who shall deliver me from the body of this death?”—we do pray like that, even though we also know that it is wrong for us to think that way, now that we are converted: “O wretched man that I am!”
-No, we’re really not that, because that’s not who we now are, now that we are Christians.
+Yes, we continue to fight gainst our dead-but-still-fighting sinful nature within us.
+We do sometimes (and sometimes often) cry out this same conversion prayer again and again: “O wretched man that I am! who shall deliver me from the body of this death?”—we do pray like that, even though we also know that it is wrong for us to think that way, since we are converted: “O wretched man that I am!”
+No, we’re really not that old man.
+That’s not who we now are, now that we are Christians.

 But then comes again that assurance of our deliverance, our salvation: “I thank God through Jesus Christ my Lord.”